 More Frequent Screening

 In addition to screening everyone 13 and 64 at least once, CDC recommends that clinicians screen asymptomatic sexually active Men who have Sex with Men (MSM) for HIV at least annually.
 Furthermore, clinicians should consider the benefits of more frequent screening for MSM who are at increased risk for HIV.

 Studies show that despite seeing a primary care physician, many people at high risk* for HIV are not getting tested every year.
-According to CDC, more than 75% of patients at high risk for HIV who saw a primary care physician in the last year weren’t offered an HIV test during their visit.
+According to CDC, more than 75% of patients at high risk for HIV who saw a primary care physician in 2019 weren’t offered an HIV test during their visit.